skilesare/immortality/a_new_constitution/article_vii.md

 Institutions shall have the power to restrict the benifits of their actions to citizens that have elected the tax of the memebership.

-Such instituitons not funded by congress shall be subject to the bounds of this constitution by oversight from the exectuiveand any case broght against an institution shall be the jurisdiciton of the national judiciary.
+Such instituitons not funded by congress shall be subject to the bounds of this constitution by oversight from the exectuive and any case broght against an institution shall be the jurisdiciton of the national judiciary.

 Such instituitons funded by congress shall be subject to the bounds of this constitution and any law passed by congress and any case broght against an institution shall be the jurisdiciton of the national judiciary.